 5. Eco-friendly coffee machines:

-If you also want to cook sustainable coffee at home, you should sort out your ordinary capsule machine and put it to manual labor.
+If you also want to cook one of the best organic coffees at home, you should sort out your ordinary capsule machine and put it to manual labor.
 Espresso maker, hand filter or French press are the alternatives here.

 The Bialetti espresso maker, also called mocha pot, is the classic and can be found in 80% of Italian households.
 The coffee is heated in the mocha stove on the stove.

 The trend in well-known coffee houses is currently slow-coffee.
 Here, the hand filter is increasingly used.
 A design classic for this is the hand filter from Chemex, which was even exhibited at the Modern Art Museum in New York.
 The hand filter designed by Peter Schlumbohm is already a timeless style object.